 I’m thinking of learning to fly helicopters.
 How do I start?

-Call MICHIGAN HELICOPTERS, (248)236-5377 to arrange a meeting with one of our experienced flight instructors.
-When you come in for your first lesson, you and your instructor will plan a course of action that will help you meet your goals.
+Call MICHIGAN HELICOPTERS, (248)236-5377 or book your Aviators Discovery flight package with the link below.
+This allows you to meet with one of our staff instructors, fly a real helicopter and take a tour of our facility.
+When you come in for your first lesson, you and your instructor will discuss a course of action that will help you meet your goals.

 I’m not sure I want to fly.
 Can I take an introductory flight?